top of page

 OUR STORY

-It started with
+It started with a

-a love for grapes
+love for grapes

-My fraternal grandmother was named “Rose Ann” but we knew her as “Grandma Graceville” as she lived in Graceville Minnesota where my father was raised on a family farm.
-She was a very industrious Irish woman with big hands and a patient heart.
-She liked grapes, she kept Beta grapevines on the farm.
-Beta grapes are the original hardy grape with deep purple fruit that is ideal for jams, jellies, and juice as well as for eating.
-It was widely planted in Minnesota in the early 20th century.
-It ripens in late September it bears dark, blue-black fruit.
-Grandma made a little wine for the holidays, we canned grape juice which we would relish for breakfast when we were young.
+My grandmother was named “Rose Ann” but we knew her as “Grandma Graceville” as she lived in Graceville Minnesota where my father was raised on a family farm.
+She liked grapes, she kept grapevines on the farm.
+Grandma made a little wine for the holidays; we canned grape juice which we would relish for breakfast when we were young.
 She made and gave away grape jelly filled with all the sugar that drove her grandchildren to adventures galore.
+Her love of grapes and grapevines inspired me to plant a grapevine in the backyard to every house I ever lived in.
+It inspired me make wine and grapes part of my life.

 Farm 262.jpg